MF-dosear/FlutterGamesKit/README.md

 ## License

-FutterGamesKit is available under the MIT license.
+FlutterGamesKit is available under the MIT license.
 See the LICENSE file for more info.